DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Introduction

 \section{Introduction}

-Robot manipulation has long been a challenging problem due to the complexity of handling diverse objects in varying contexts.
-Recent work that applies expressive diffusion models as policies for robot manipulation has enabled the successful reproduction of multi-modal, long-horizon, and multi-object tasks~\cite{mees2022calvin, chi2023diffusion, ze20243d, janner2022planning, xian2023chaineddiffuser, li2023crossway}.
-A crucial extension is to control diffusion policies with language descriptions --- this enables use of the unconditional policy for specific contexts via language-conditioning~\cite{zhou2023language, wu2023tidybot,rana2023sayplan, ahn2022can}.
+\IEEEPARstart{R}{obotic} manipulation remains a fundamental challenge due to the complexity of handling diverse objects across varying contexts.
+Recent advancements in diffusion-based policies have significantly improved robot capabilities, enabling the successful execution of multi-modal, long-horizon, and multi-object tasks ~\cite{chi2023diffusion, ze20243d, janner2022planning, hao2025chd, bi2025vla, yu2024manipose, yu2024uniaff, li2024skt, yu2025generalizable, yu2024gamma}.
+A key next step is language-conditioned control of diffusion policies, allowing robots to follow natural language instructions for more flexible and adaptable behavior ~\cite{zhou2023language, hao2025chd} .
+By integrating language as a control mechanism, an otherwise unconditional diffusion policy can be adapted to specific task contexts, paving the way for more generalizable and interactive robot manipulation.